salesforce/cix/docs/reference/cli.md

 Continues a paused Pipeline on a CIX Server.

 Options:
-  --to <step>    Run to step name, then pause before the next step.
+  --pipeline-id <pipeline-id>        Pipeline ID to resume (default: "latest" alias) --pipeline-alias <pipeline-alias>  Pipeline Alias to resume. (default: "latest" alias) --to <step>                        Run to step name, then pause before the next step.
   --next                             Run one step, then pause.
+  --non-blocking                     Disables the blocking wait until a remote execution is complete.
+  --no-remote-logs                   Disables streaming logs from Server.
   --host <host>                      CIX Server to connect to (default: "127.0.0.1") --port <port>                      CIX Server to connect to (default: "10030") -h, --help                         display help for command
 ```